madcato/madcato.github.io/_posts/2021-07-26-aspect-oriented-programming.markdown

 ***This shit was a function to add two numbers!!!***

-# And the worst of this code can't be read between these lines, the worst is that the rest of project is equal.
+# And the worst of this code can't be seen between these lines, the worst is that the rest of project is the same.

 Someone may think that this project requires an OOP framework that can solve auhtentication, authorization, persistence, logging, in a more designable way.
 But this approach tend to lack of the flexibility needed to add new kinds of functionality once the desing is settled.